The Love Guru: Music

 The original score for the film was composed by George S. Clinton, who also composed the score for the Austin Powers films, also starring, written and produced by Mike Myers.
-Clinton recorded it with an eighty piece ensemble of the Hollywood Studio Symphony at Warner Bros.
+Clinton recorded it with an eighty-piece ensemble of the Hollywood Studio Symphony at Warner Bros.

 The song "Dhadak Dhadak" from the Bollywood film of 2005, Bunty Aur Babli, was used in the trailer.

 The songs "9 to 5", "More Than Words", and "The Joker" are all in the film (performed by Myers and with sitar accompaniment) and on the soundtrack.
 "Brimful of Asha" was also used in the film.

+Production

+Mike Myers first came up with the idea for Guru Pitka in the mid-1990s.
+The character was originally planned for the Austin Powers franchise.
+Myers began workshopping the character in New York comedy clubs in 2005.
+He billed these live shows as "An Evening With His Holiness the Guru Pitka".
+Myers said, "about a third of the audience were friends of mine who would come.
+A third of the audience would be people that had heard that I was doing it.
+And a third would be people thinking they were coming to see an actual guru.
+I did that for a year and I videotaped them and it informed me."
+Myers wore a prosthetic nose for the character both in the live performances and in the film.

+The Love Guru was in part inspired by Myers' career-long desire to make a hockey movie.
+A fan of the Toronto Maple Leafs, Myers described the film's plot as wish fulfillment, saying, "I figure the only way that my team will win a Cup is if I write it."

+First time director Marco Schnabel had previously worked with Myers as a second unit director on the Austin Powers series, most notably Austin Powers in Goldmember.
+The Love Guru filmed in Toronto in August 2007.
+It was intended to start a franchise.

+John Oliver made his feature film debut in The Love Guru and was cast due to Myers enjoying The Daily Show.
+Samantha Bee filmed a cameo but only makes a silent appearance in the final cut of the film.
+Dialogue for her character is included in a bonus feature of deleted scenes contained on the film's home media release.

 Promotion

 Myers appeared in the seventh season finale of American Idol as Pitka, the "spiritual director" of that show.
 The finalists David Cook and David Archuleta got to visit the Paramount Pictures studio theatre to see The Love Guru a month prior to its release and then got to meet Myers dressed like Pitka and playing "Sitar Hero".

 A "Fan Resource Page" at Fox Entertainment's beliefnet.com website was "created as part of a collaboration between Beliefnet and Paramount Pictures."